Lenskiy/Multimedia-communication-class/README.md

     int levels;     //Number of gray/each color levels };
 ```
 ######Problem 2: Implement RGB to YCbCr and YCbCr to RGB color space conversion

+######Problem 3: Implement RGB to YCbCr and YCbCr to RGB color space conversion

-The formulas for converion RGB to YCbCr color spaces using integer arithmetics is given below
+The formulas for transforming RGB to YCbCr color spaces using integer arithmetics are given below
 ```
 Y = ( 19595 * R + 38470 * G + 7471 * B ) >> 16;
 Cb = ( 36962 * ( B - Y ) >> 16) + 128;
 Cr = (46727 * ( R - Y ) >> 16) + 128;
 ```
-and for coverting back to RGB from YCbCr is as follows
+and the formulas for inverse transformation to RGB from YCbCr are as follows
 ```
 R = Y + (91881 * Cr >> 16) - 179;
 G = Y -( ( 22544 * Cb + 46793 * Cr ) >> 16) + 135;
 B = Y + (116129 * Cb >> 16) - 226;
 ```
-######Problem 3: Image down- and up-sampling
+######Problem 4: Image down- and up-sampling
 Implement two functions.
 The first function accepts a YCbCr image and returns downsampled Cb and Cr channels according to 4:2:0 scheme.

 The second function acceptes downsampled version of YCbCr image and upsamples it by simply copying each value to the four nearest neighbors in up-sampled image.
 ![alt text](http://i.stack.imgur.com/768xM.png "4:2:0")

-######Problem 4: Calculate PSNR
+######Problem 5: Calculate PSNR
 Implement a function that accepts two argumetns, which is an original image and areconstructed image and returns Peak Signal-to-Noise Ratio (PSNR).
 The PSNR is calcualted as follows

 `MSE = (1/(m*n))*sum(sum((f-g).^2))`

 `PSNR = 20*log(max(max(f)))/((MSE)^0.5)`

-######Problem 5: Test of the above function.
+######Problem 6: All the above functions should be tested in the following final program

 * Read a color PPM image.
+* Equalize histogram
 * Convert RGB image to YCbCr.
 * Down-sample YCbCr to 4:2:0, i.e. uses the 2:1 horizontal downsampling and the 2:1 vertical downsampling.
 You will irreversibly lose information here.
 * Up-sample Cb and Cr channels to the original resolution
 * Convert obtained YCbCr image to RGB image.
 * Calculate PSNR between original RGB image and the reconstructed one.

-###Lab: Real-time Transfer Protocol

-######Problem 1:  Download the source codes attached.
-Build sender and receiver.
-To build use the following commands in the terminal:
-__gcc receiver.c rtp.c -o receiver__

-__gcc sender.c rtp.c -o sender__

-Select an image file of your choice, and execute the receiver as follows

- __./receiver 12345 > image_rcv.jpg__

- then in a new terminal window execute

- __./sender 127.0.0.1 12345 < image.jpg__

- where 12345 is a port of a receiver and image.jpg is your image file.
- The symbols < and > are used to redirect standard output and input.
-By typing sender < image.jpg we redirect input from a file, instead of a keyboard and by typing receiver > image_rcv.jpg  we redirect output to  a file instead of a screen.

-######Problem 2:  Study source codes very carefully and add detailed comments for as many statements as you think is necessary, keeping in mind that the more the better.
-The goal of this problem is to understand the codes in depth.

 ###Lab: Information theory